Bob Dylan wrote "Mr. Tambourine Man," which was originally released on his fifth album, Bringing It All Back Home

 (Dylan's version was not yet released when The Byrds recorded it).
 It was The Byrds' manager, Jim Dickson, who brought in the demo and asked them to record it - the group refused at first because they thought it didn't have any hit potential.
 When The Byrds did record it, they took some lyrics out and added a 12-string guitar lead.

 "Kudos to Roger McGuinn for taking on 'Tambourine Man,' which didn't knock us out when we first heard it," Byrds bass player Chris Hillman said in a Songfacts interview

 .
 "Bob Dylan had written it in a very countrified groove, a straight 2/4 time signature, and Roger takes the song home and works with it, puts it in 4/4 time, so you could dance to it.
 Bob heard us do it and said, 'Man, you could dance to this!'
 It really knocked him over and he loved it."

 Only three of the five members of the Byrds performed on this song: Roger McGuinn

 sang lead and played lead guitar; Gene Clark and David Crosby did the vocal harmonies.

 Session musicians were brought in to play the other instruments, since the band was just starting out and wasn't deemed good enough yet by their management.
 The session musicians who played on this song were the Los Angeles members of what came to be known as "The Wrecking Crew" when drummer Hal Blaine used that term in his 1990 book.
 This group of about 50 players ended up on many hit songs of the era.

-In addition to Blaine, studio pros who played on this song were:
+In addition to Blaine, studio pros who played on "Mr. Tambourine Man" were: